Is This Content Helpful?

 We're glad to know this article was helpful.

-The number of ArcSOC.exe instances consume high memory (RAM) resources, causing ArcGIS for Server performance issues.
+The number of ArcSOC.exe instances can consume high memory (RAM) resources, causing ArcGIS for Server performance issues.

 Note: The MinInstances property must be less than the MaxInstances property.